shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/onboarding.md

 To start the on-boarding process for any of the Isolation features, please fill out [this short survey](https://forms.office.com/r/jHraSXbfE9), before proceeding with [your setup](../setup/setup.md).

-To start the on-boarding process for any of the Isolation features, please open a [{% include product %} Support ticket](https://knowledge.autodesk.com/contact-support), before proceeding with [your setup](../setup/setup.md)

 ## Onboarding Process Overview

 ![onboarding-process](../images/tier1-onboarding-process.png)